MohamedShaban977/flutter_task_kortobaa/README.md

 State management => [bloc => cubit]

+Firebase is to be used for authentication and posts CRUD Local storage used for caching posts locally

 add localization in app support [arabic - english]

 authentication [ login - register - reset password]

+used firebase package .
+1- firebase_auth
-used firebase package 1- firebase_auth 2- cloud_firestore: used in CRUD in firebase 3-
+2- cloud_firestore: used in CRUD in firebase
-firebase_storage: used in upload images
+3- firebase_storage: used in upload images

 Cache data used in store user data after login first time. used it when user add post.

 Check network Connectivity

+pagination

 # flutter_task_kortobaa